Titanic Museum Belfast, Northern Ireland

 Museum Success

-It is owned completely by the Titanic Foundation, a government charity.
-The Foundation is dedicated to keeping the industrial and marine heritage of Belfast.
+The Titanic Foundation, a government charity, entirely owns it.
+The foundation is dedicated to keeping the industrial and marine heritage of Belfast.

 History & Construction of The Titanic

-Titanic Museum, or Titanic Belfast as it’s known now, has turned the world’s attention to Northern Ireland.
+Titanic Museum Belfast has turned the world’s attention to Northern Ireland.
 It has become a notable attraction for tourists when visiting Northern Ireland.
-It was considered a necessary project that would positively influence tourism in NI by Northern Ireland Tourism Board’s Strategic Framework for Action (2004–2007).
+It was considered a necessary project that would positively influence tourism in N.I. by the Northern Ireland Tourism Board’s Strategic Framework for Action (2004–2007).

 The Land of The Titanic Museum

-Titanic Belfast is situated on a land that was a part of Belfast water in the past.
+Titanic Belfast is situated on land that was a part of Belfast’s water in the past.
 That land was used for several purposes, such as shipbuilding.
-Harland and Wolff constructed there graving docks and slipways for building Titanic and Olympic ships, which took part in shaping Belfast’s historical landscape.
+Harland and Wolff constructed their graving docks and slipways to build the Titanic and Olympic ships, shaping Belfast’s historical landscape.

-Unfortunately, the shipbuilding business declined later, which led that part of Belfast to a very poor condition because of disuse.
+Unfortunately, the shipbuilding business declined later, which left that part of Belfast in deplorable condition because of disuse.
 In addition, most of the derelict buildings there were knocked down.
-Moreover, some of the landmarks got listed statuses, such as the slipways of Titanic and Olympic, Samson and Goliath cranes and graving docks.
-In 2001, that derelict area was named “Titanic Quarter”, or TQ, and plans were made for refurbishments, including a science park, hotels, houses, a museum and entertainment facilities.
+Moreover, some landmarks got listed statuses, such as the slipways of the Titanic and the Olympics, Samson and Goliath cranes and graving docks.
+In 2001, that derelict area was named “Titanic Quarter”, or T.Q., and plans were made for refurbishments, including a science park, hotels, houses, a museum and entertainment facilities.

 Tourism Ministers Thoughts

 “Titanic Signature Project” was completed in 2008.
-Arlene Foster, as the Tourism minister in NI, said that the funding would come from the attractions and that through the Northern Ireland Tourist Board, the private sector, Harcourt Developments and Belfast Harbour Commissioners, equally.
-Other funding was promised by Belfast Council.
+Arlene Foster, the Tourism minister in N.I., said that the funding would come from the attractions and through the Northern Ireland Tourist Board, the private sector, Harcourt Developments and Belfast Harbour Commissioners equally.
+The Belfast Council promised other funding.

 In just four short years, Titanic Belfast has become an iconic tourist ‘must see’, attracting over three million visitors from all over the world … We always knew that in Titanic Belfast, we were home to a world class attraction that would become a global brand.